DimasVeliz/microCRUD/README.md

 # This is a microservice that handles all the CRUD operations for a MongoDB database

 ## to run this app:
+... update the configuration file by specifing Port and MongoURI
 ```
 $ npm install
 $ cd config